 Bonded by Friendship & Film: Hiro Murai and Larkin Seiple

 The longstanding creative partnership between filmmaker Hiro Murai (Guava Island) and cinematographer Larkin Seiple (Luce) has included the music video “This Is America” by Childish Gambino (Donald Glover) and the Powerbeats Pro ad titled “Unleashed,” both of which were captured on film.
 “I was never a very good cinematographer because I didn’t have the details down but had big picture ideas of what I wanted to accomplish,” remarks Murai.
 “When I work with guys like Larkin, I come into it with broad ideas about the feelings [I want to convey] and have reference points.
 I know enough about cinematography to be able to explain my ideas to him.
 I mostly come in from an abstract point of view.”
 Larkin views Murai as a good friend.
 “Anytime you get to work with someone that you’re friends with outside of set is great,” believes Larkin.
-“You get a better final product because you push each other and also like to raise the stakes and do something different t
+“You get a better final product because you push each other and also like to raise the stakes and do something different than yo

 Kodak S16mm depicts burning passions in Oliver Laxe’s 2019 Cannes-winning feature O Que Arde (Fire Will Come)